 High School Math, Japanese

 Shari (Sensei) teaches Japanese and Math.
 Originally from the San Francisco Bay Area, she holds an undergraduate degree in Asian Studies with a minor in Engineering from the University of California.
 She lived, studied and worked in Japan for nine years.
 Most of that time was spent as a securities analyst on the Tokyo stock exchange, although she also worked as a translator and in the art market.
-She moved to Santa Fe to get a Master's Degree from St. John's College, and has been teaching, translating and interpreting Japanese for nearly 25 years in New Mexico: at UNM, LANL, Sandia, SFCC and for the past fifteen years, MdS.
+She moved to Santa Fe to get a Master's Degree from St. John's College, and has been teaching, translating and interpreting Japanese for more than 25 years in New Mexico: at UNM, LANL, Sandia, SFCC and for the past 17 years, MdS.
 Shari is a Level 3 teacher with experience in everything from Pre-Algebra through Calculus (with the exception of Geometry!), along with Financial Literacy.
 She is proud that Monte del Sol has had a thriving Japanese program - including the first in the state to have AP Japanese - which has included six trips to Japan taking 10-20 students each time.
 Monte del Sol has nearly single-handedly maintained the Sister City relationship between Santa Fe and Tsuyama, Japan; our students even hosted 10 students from Tsuyama this past summer.
 Someday Sensei hopes to get her PhD in Linguistics.

 Giselle Piburn was born and raised in Hollywood, California to Argentine parents that immigrated to the US.
 She is the director of the Mentorship program at Monte - an innovative education program in New Mexico - which has completed over 2800 mentorships over its 17-year history.
 She is a graduate of UCLA and spent a year at the Art Academy in Venice, Italy.
 She enjoys speaking Spanish and Italian.
 She started teaching in 2001 and ran an experiential learning program at Ohkay Owingeh Pueblo in collaboration with UNM for 12 years.
 Inspired by her students and the generosity of mentors in Santa Fe, Giselle is excited to come to work every day.